FAQ on the Code of Conduct for Leasing of Retail Premises in Singapore

 Can the landlord pass on the responsibility of building maintenance or parts of building maintenance to the tenant/master tenant. (for example where tenant is a single user of the whole building or has exclusive use to parts of the building such as washroom, staircase, lift etc.).

-If the responsibility of maintenance of the building/ parts of building is mutually agreed to be undertaken by tenant, such commercial terms can be formed and the areas of maintenance by the landlord and or tenant are to be specifically stated in the lease agreement.
-CoC’s leasing principle on building maintenance will not apply for such landlord if they have nil agreement in the lease on landlord’s responsibility for any form of building maintenance.
-The landlord shall indicate as “Not Applicable” in CoC checklist’s leasing principle on “Building Maintenance”.
+Yes.
+If the responsibility of maintenance of the building / parts of building is mutually agreed to be undertaken by the tenant, such commercial terms can be negotiated and the areas of maintenance by the landlord and/or tenant are to be specifically stated in the lease agreement.
+CoC’s leasing principle on building maintenance will not apply if such an agreement in the lease is included.
+The landlord can indicate “Code Compliance” in CoC checklist’s leasing principle on “Building Maintenance”.

 Is the landlord still liable for building maintenance when it is not their responsibility (examples: responsibility is assigned to the master tenant, or the landlord is an owner of a single unit of a strata titled mall)?